t-crest/patmos-sail/uclid/README.md

 - For each model, there is a test.ucl that instantiates the pipeline

-- condition-* describes several the test cases (assume).
+- condition-* describes several concrete test cases or abstract test cases using assume statements of UCLID5.
 The condition-notiming-anomaly.ucl implements the required strategy to check whether a downstream instruction can be blocked by an upstream instruction.